 When my cat needed medication, I learned pretty quickly that none of the tips I'd read worked with him.
 Get canned cat food with gravy.
 Open the capsule or crush the pill and mix with the gravy.

 Store the tablet for as long as you can with the cat's kibble or treats -- long enough for it to take on the smell of the food.
 Serve the tablet along with the kibble/treats.
-Tablets are much the same size, shape and texture as kibble, and once it has the same delicious smell, the cat will gobble it up without noticing.

 Does anyone know how to administer cat oral medication to a very uncooperative cat?
 I have tried the back corner of her mouth and all I get is claw marks from very self manicured sharp claws?